 - In 2019 as part of a Uniting Church initiative a special service was held marking the anniversary of the 1938 ‘Day of Mourning’ which drew attention to the mistreatment of Aboriginal people under colonisation.

 The national Assembly of the Uniting Church has taken a leading role in seeking recognition and reconciliation.
-In 1985 a new national body, the Uniting Aborginal and Islander Christian Congress, was established to provide a voice for indigenous people in and beyond the Uniting Church.
-Details about the Congress are found at www.uiacc.org.au .
+In 1985 a new national body, the Uniting Aboriginal and Islander Christian Congress, was established to provide a voice for indigenous people in and beyond the Uniting Church.
+Details about the Congress are found on the UIACC website.
 The website states that “We are made up of Aboriginal and Islander people seeking to fulfill their calling as Christians among their own people, especially in the area of holistic community development.”

 Major national developments include amending the Preamble to the Church’s Constitution to recognise the presence of God in this land prior to colonisation.
 The three clauses of the Preamble read as follows: